 In 2015 alone, malaria infected 214 million people worldwide, killing an estimated 438,000.
 While Western medicine can spot malaria with near-perfect accuracy, it can be difficult to diagnose in resource-limited areas where infection rates are highest.
 Malaria's symptoms can look like many other diseases, and there are simply not enough well-trained field workers and functioning microscopes to keep pace with the parasite.
+While rapid diagnostic tests do exist, it is expensive to continuously purchase new tests.
+These tests also cannot tell how severe the infection is by tallying the number of infected cells, which is important for managing a patient's recovery.
+The results were published online Sept.
+16 in the journal PLOS ONE.
 Malaria.
 Listen About Malaria Malaria is a common infection in hot, tropical areas but can also occur (very rarely) in temperate climates.

 A serious illness, malaria can cause mild illness in some and life-threatening illness in others.
 Malaria can be cured if treated.
 It is caused by parasites of the Plasmodium species, which are carried by mosquitoes infected from biting someone who already has the disease.
+Malaria is then transmitted to other people when infected mosquitoes bite them.
+Rarely, it is passed from person to person (from mother to child in "congenital malaria," or through blood transfusion, organ donation, or shared needles).
+Worldwide, 300-500 million people are infected with malaria each year.
+Malaria is rare in the United States, with only about 1,300 cases reported each year over the last 10 years.
+Signs and Symptoms Early symptoms of malaria can include irritability and drowsiness, with poor appetite and trouble sleeping.
 Malaria: Causes, Symptoms and Treatments.